opendocsg/slw-judgments-backfill/2015_SGCA_70/report.md

 59     As already noted above at [23], the Appellant’s wife was a witness for the Prosecution, but her

 credit was successfully impeached and the Judge substituted her statements to the police as her evidence pursuant to section 147(3) of the Evidence Act.
 Admissibility was challenged on the basis that the statements were made involuntarily, and it was initially argued in the Appellant’s written submissions that the Judge erred in admitting the statements without conducting a _voir dire_ (or a “trial-within-a-trial”).
 This argument is untenable as there is no requirement under s 147 of the Evidence Act for the party seeking to admit the evidence to prove that a witness (as opposed to an accused person) made the statement voluntarily.
 The issue only goes to the weight to be placed on the statements.
-It is therefore unnecessary to conduct a _voir dire_ to determine that the statement was made voluntarily before it is admitted for cross-examination or as substantive evidence under s 147 of the Evidence Act: see _Thiruselvam s/o Nagaratnam v Public Prosecutor_ [2001] 1 SLR(R) 362 (at [45]–[47]).
+It is therefore unnecessary to conduct a _voir dire_ to determine that the statement was made voluntarily before it is admitted for cross-examination or as substantive evidence under s 147 of the Evidence Act: see _Thiruselvam s/o Nagaratnam v Public Prosecutor_ <span class="citation">[2001] 1 SLR(R) 362</span> (at [45]–[47]).
 That being so, the Appellant’s then-counsel at trial had properly conceded that there was no need to conduct a _voir dire_ , and at the hearing before us Mr Pillai also accepted that no such requirement existed in law.
 The Judge did not err on this point.

 60     As for the voluntariness of the statements themselves, the crux of the Appellant’s submissions is that the Appellant’s wife was of a lower intellect herself, and therefore susceptible to robust interrogation by the investigating officer, SI Azman, whom the Appellant described as having “played the role of interrogator, interpreter and recorder”.
 The Appellant also pointed to the detailed nature of the statements, and argued that it was therefore possible that SI Azman had “led” the wife on certain details.